Using the Zoomdata Scheduler

 To enable the Scheduler to run at predetermined points in time, perform the following steps:

 - Set the Start on date and time.

 - Select the time interval for the job to be run from the Runs list (which includes monthly, weekly, daily, or hourly).
 Depending on the option that you select in this list, corresponding options will be available in the Run every section:

-The job will run every M months starting January (included), where M is the value specified in the Run every field.
+The job runs every M months starting January (included), where M is the value specified in the Run every field.

 For example, your job starts on March 10, 2016 and is scheduled to run every 3 months .
-Therefore, the job will run every third month at the specified time (that is, April, July, and October, the following January, etc).
+Therefore, the job runs every third month at the specified time (that is, April, July, and October, the following January, etc).

 Daily - specify the time interval (in days from 1 to 31) for the job to be run.

 The job will run every D days from the first day of the month (inclusive), where D is the value specified in the Run every field.
 The first job runs on the date and time you specified in the Start on field.
 For example, you set the job to start on March 10, 2016 at 5:00 AM and to run every five days.
 The next job runs on March 11 at 5:00 AM and subsequent jobs will run every fifth day at the specified time until the end of the month.